boba-ps/boba-ps/README.md

 - [protobufjs](https://www.npmjs.com/package/protobufjs) - Used for serializing/deserializing data sent from the Client to the Server and vice versa.
 - [node-kcp](https://www.npmjs.com/package/node-kcp) - A Fast and Reliable ARQ Protocol

-## Credits

-- [NicknameGG](https://github.com/NicknameGG) - Original Pancake Source Code
-- [nitrog0d](https://github.com/nitrog0d) - Providing the v2.2 Protobuffers and Packet IDs

 ## Usage

-(Assuming that you already have Fiddler set up)
+(Assuming that you already have Fiddler/mitmproxy/hosts set up)

 1.Clone the Github Repository